Sewer Programs and Financing

 Pierce County collects sewer connection charges to help offset the impacts of new development on public sewer system infrastructure.
 Connection charges are generally a ‘one-time up-front’ cost that are in addition to the on-going monthly or bimonthly sewer service charge.
 Under the current system, connection charges are due at the time a property initially connects to the County’s sewer system.
 The Alternative Commercial Connection Charge Program offers the owner or tenant of a commercial property a choice to pay a monthly rental charge (usage fee), rather than paying the full connection charges in advance.

-The Department will reduce up-front sewer connection charges for owners of dry sewer line properties required to connect when sewer service becomes available.
+The Planning and Public Works Department will reduce up-front sewer connection charges for owners of dry sewer line properties required to connect when sewer service becomes available.
 Amortization agreements shall have a 15-year maximum term and an interest rate equivalent to the True Interest Cost of current Pierce County sewer bonds (currently about 2.42%).